bottlerocket-os/bottlerocket/README.md

 ### API

-There are two main ways you'd interact with a production Thar instance.
+There are two main ways you'd interact with a production Bottlerocket instance.
 (There are a couple more [exploration](#exploration) methods above for test instances.)

 The first method is through a container orchestrator, for when you want to run or manage containers.
 This uses the standard channel for your orchestrator, for example a tool like `kubectl` for Kubernetes.

-The second method is through the Thar API, for example when you want to configure the system.
+The second method is through the Bottlerocket API, for example when you want to configure the system.

 There's an HTTP API server that listens on a local Unix-domain socket.
 Remote access to the API requires an authenticated transport such as SSM's RunCommand or Session Manager, as described above.